 Back pain, neck pain, and sciatica are all kinds of musculoskeletal pain that can be debilitating and frustrating.
 Good thing chiropractic care is a treatment that not only provides immediate pain relief but gives results that also last longer.
 But did you know that you can make those results better by combining chiropractic care with exercising?
-Patient engagement through active care can help empower the patient, increase confidence in their own capacity, and improve pain and function.
-Here are a few reasons why exercise and movement are an important part of the chiropractic approach.
+Patient engagement through active self care can be empowering, increasing self confidence in your own capacity, and improve pain and function.
+Here are five reasons why exercise and movement are an important part of the chiropractic approach.

 1. Increase Self-Reliance